 (1) deficiency cases if the unpaid tax is less than “$50,000 for any one taxable year” and

 (2) tax redetermination cases if the total unpaid tax is less than $50,000.

-Deficiency cases are tax cases where taxpayers challenge the tax liability (usually because of a defect in the IRS notice of deficiency) and redetermination cases, like the Schwartz case, are tax cases where taxpayers challenge the IRS decision to proceed with collections (usually because the IRS hasn’t complied with the required collection procedures).
+Deficiency cases are tax cases where taxpayers challenge the tax liability (usually because the taxpayer believes that the IRS assessed the wrong amount of tax) and redetermination cases, like the Schwartz case, are tax cases where taxpayers challenge the IRS’s decision to proceed with collections (usually because the IRS hasn’t complied with the required collection procedures).

-Both the taxpayer and the IRS consented to the tax court using the small tax case procedures.
-However, the tax court concluded that it was not able to hear this case using the small tax case procedures because the case was a redetermination case (not a deficiency case) and the total tax for all of the tax years involved exceeded the $50,000 limit (although the tax for any one tax year did not exceed this amount).
+The court noted that the language Congress chose to use in Section 7463 makes redetermination cases cumulative.
+As such, the court concluded that it was not able to hear this case using the small tax case procedures because the case was a redetermination case (not a deficiency case) and the total tax for all of the tax years involved exceeded the $50,000 limit (although the tax for any one tax year did not exceed this amount).

 The court points out that neither the IRS nor the taxpayer argued that “a literal application of section 7463(f)(2) produces an absurd result, and it is certainly not unreasonable for Congress to have articulated different dollar thresholds for different types of cases.”